Understanding Users' Interaction with Login Notifications: Introduction

 \section{Introduction}

-To protect accounts from unauthorized access, login notifications are intended to inform users about recent sign-ins.
-Depending on the service, the notifications are only sent if the login occurred from an \textit{unknown location} or \textit{new device}, which could indicate malicious activity.
+Login notifications intend to inform users about recent sign-ins, to protect accounts from unauthorized access.
+Depending on the service, notifications are sent if the login occurred from an \textit{unknown location} or \textit{new device}, which may indicate malicious activity.

 Notifications are often delivered via email and include details about the device (browser and OS), approximate location, date, and time of the sign-in.
 Users need to decide whether the reported login is legitimate or malicious and are recommended to change the password in case the login is unfamiliar.
-Logins can be confused to be malicious when users \textit{share accounts} and friends or family log in unknowingly.
+Logins can be confused to be malicious when users \textit{share accounts}, and friends or family log in unknowingly.
 While the notification is intended to protect users and provide a feeling of security, it can also be perceived as burdening and overwhelming by requiring a decision based on technical jargon and highlighting negative consequences.

 Previous work~\cite{redmiles-19-should-worry} focused on challenge-based notifications and studied incident-response information-seeking and mental models about attackers.
 In contrast, we focus on \emph{granted access} notifications informing users about a recent sign-in and analyze users' comprehension, expectations, and reaction to the notification.